 The College at Brockport offers three options through which students may complete the General Education requirements:

 Please note that the student’s General Education program requirements are set by student matriculation date and are listed in the College Undergraduate Catalog in effect at the time of matriculation.
 Students may have different Traditional General Education Program requirements depending upon whether or not they have any prior college credit, AP examination or CLEP examination credit.
-For most accurate information on the program requirements, consult the Undergraduate Catalog in either its paper or on-line versions.
+For most accurate information on the program requirements, consult the Undergraduate Catalog.
 For matriculated students, the Degree Audit Report (DARS) will track the completion of the General Education requirements.
-Students should consult their DARS frequently to make certain that these requirements are being completed in a timely manner.
-Certain transferred courses can be used to meet General Education requirements and students should make certain that transferred courses appear on the DARS as well.
+Students should consult their audit frequently to make certain that these requirements are being completed in a timely manner.
+Certain transferred courses can be used to meet General Education requirements and students should make certain that transferred courses appear on the degree audit as well.

 6 pm - 8 pm

 American Democracy Project Lecture: Janet Poppendieck